JPC-AV/JPC_AV_videoQC/developer_docs/cli-documentation.md

-# AV Spex CLI Control Flow Documentation
+# AV Spex CLI Developer Documentation

 ## Overview

-The AV Spex CLI application follows a structured control flow as visualized in the diagram below:
+The AV Spex CLI application's control flow primarily follows a 'for loop' which processes input directories according to settings stored in the Checks config and Spex config:

 ```mermaid
 flowchart TD